-Local researchers spent three years sifting through the archives to map the life and times of this most famous brewing family and the result is Arthur’s Way Heritage trail – a breathtakingly scenic 16km ramble or bike ride through the northeast of Kildare as you follow in the footsteps of the stout maker himself and take in some important historical landmarks along the way.
+Enjoy this breathtakingly scenic 16km trail with a ramble or bike ride through the northeast of Kildare as you follow in the footsteps of the stout maker himself and take in some important historical landmarks along the way.

-The trail begins where two rivers meet, the Liffey and the Rye, providing stunning views that set the scene for this enchanting journey.
-Leixlip was where Arthur’s vision became a reality – he surveyed the surrounding lands and deemed them perfect for his brewery, he received some of the start-up money for his venture from Archbishop Price who is buried in the nearby medieval church St Mary’s and he had the waterways to tow his product to the masses.
+The trail begins in Leixlip where two rivers meet, the Liffey and the Rye, providing stunning views that set the scene for this enchanting journey.
+This is was where Arthurs vision became a reality - he surveyed the surrounding lands and deemed them perfect for his brewery, he received some of the start-up money for his venture from Archbishop Price who is buried in the nearby medieval church St Marys and he had the waterways to tow his product to the masses.

 Across the water you will be struck by the imposing Leixlip Castle which has parts dating back 1172 and the time of the Norman invasions.
 This building provides the strongest living link to Arthur as it was purchased by his descendant Desmond Guinness in 1958.

-Next head for Celbridge, the place where Arthur spent his childhood and learned the brewing craft at his father’s side.
+Next is a visit to Celbridge, the place where Arthur spent his childhood and learned the brewing craft at his fathers side.
 Locals give a nod to the entrepreneur with an imposing statue in the heart of the town.